jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.1 DistanceToOutlet

-Calculates the distance of stream grid cells to the channel network outlet cell..
+Calculates the distance of stream grid cells to the channel network outlet cell.

 *Parameters*: